carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 For a list of all commands, take a look at [Conda general commands](https://docs.conda.io/projects/conda/en/latest/commands.html).

-> ## `pip` within Conda environments
->
-> [Pip](https://pip.pypa.io/en/stable/), the default Python package manager, is often already
-> installed on most operating systems (where it is used to manage any packages need by the OS
-> Python).
-Pip is also included in the Miniconda installer.
-> Some packages may not be available via Conda.
-If such package is still needed in a project,
-> it is possible to install it into a conda environment, using pip.
-> Therefore it may be helpful to include `pip` as an explicit dependency in your Conda environment,
-> to avoids difficult to debug issues, that may arise when mixing up system wide installations with those
-> within conda environments.
-{: .callout}

 It is a good idea to give your environment a meaningful name in order to help yourself remember the purpose of the environment.
 While naming things can be difficult, `$PROJECT_NAME-env` is a good convention to follow.
 Sometimes also the specific version of a package why you had to create a new environment is a good name